gdoshi2/gaurav_econ/content/project/transmission-integration-and-the-market-for-congestion-revenue-rights/index.md

 ---
+url_pdf: uploads/DoshiDu_EJ_wappendix.pdf
 title: Transmission Integration and the Market for Congestion Revenue Rights
 date: 2022-10-14T20:29:01.329Z
-summary: W﻿e study whether electricity transmission expansion lowers the cost of hedging risk in wholesale electricity markets.
+summary: We study whether electricity transmission expansion lowers the cost of hedging risk in wholesale electricity markets.
 This paper is published in *The Energy Journal*.
 draft: false
-featured: false
+featured: true
 authors:
   - Gaurav Doshi
   - Sheldon (Xiaodong) Du